ACManoa/acmanoa.github.io/README.md

+# acmmanoa.github.io
+This website is built on top of a Jekyll theme modified and extended from the Minimal Mistakes theme.

 # Minimal Mistakes

 **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog built.
 Compatible with Jekyll 3.0 and up.